kasparsb/laravel-file-auth/README.md

 ]
 ```

-Configure auth to user fileauth as users provider
+Configure auth to use File auth as users provider
 File *config/auth.php*

 ```php